sreeise/graph-rs-sdk/README.md

 The APIs available are generated from OpenApi configs that are stored in Microsoft's msgraph-metadata repository for the Graph Api.
 There may be some requests and/or APIs not yet included in this project that are in the OpenApi config but in general most of them are implemented.

+### Cargo Feature Flags

+* `interactive-auth`: Interactive Authentication using web view on platforms that support it such as on a desktop.
+Uses the [wry](https://github.com/tauri-apps/wry) and [tao](https://github.com/tauri-apps/tao) crates for webview support.
+Supports Linux and Windows platforms.
+Currently, does not support MacOS - work for this is in progress.
+* `openssl`: Enables support for using certificates in Client Credentials and Authorization Code auth flows.
+Additionally, enables related types such as X509Certificate for building/running certificate based auth flows.
+* `test-util`: Enables test only features.
+Currently, this just enables the ability to turn off https only in the http client in order to use mocking frameworks with the crate.
+Other test related features may be added in the future.
+* `native-tls`: Enables feature native-tls in the reqwest http-client.
+See the [reqwest crate](https://crates.io/crates/reqwest) for more details.
+* `rustls-tls`: Enables feature rustls-tls in the reqwest http-client.
+See the [reqwest crate](https://crates.io/crates/reqwest) for more details.
+* `brotli`: Enables feature brotli in the reqwest http-client.
+See the [reqwest crate](https://crates.io/crates/reqwest) for more details.
+* `deflate`: Enables feature deflate in the reqwest http-client.
+See the [reqwest crate](https://crates.io/crates/reqwest) for more details.
+* `trust-dns`: Enables feature trust-dns in the reqwest http-client.
+See the [reqwest crate](https://crates.io/crates/reqwest) for more details.
+* `socks`: Enables feature socks (socks proxy support) in the reqwest http-client.
+See the [reqwest crate](https://crates.io/crates/reqwest) for more details.

 # Usage